csc2541-f17/csc2541-f17.github.io/_contents/01-info.md

 Grades will be based on:

 * Class presentations - 20%
-* Project proposal - 20% - Due Oct 14th
+* Project proposal - 20% - due TBD
-* Project presentation - 20% - Nov 18th and 25th
+* Project presentation - 20% - Nov 24 and Dec 1
-* Project report and code - 40% - Dec 10th
+* Project report and code - 40% - due TBD

 ### Project